It's not you, it's me..."

 Why is any pricing feature not shown on the Infusionsoft pricing page?

-As you dig around on the Infusionsoft Pro page you can find some attractive pricing for up to 10 Users.
+As you dig around on the Keap pricing page you see some attractive pricing for one-user accounts.

 Now my beef with HubSpot is that they are seem to be channeling their inner Salesforce in how they continue to roll out new features and programs and add-ons and their pricing is becoming complex, but at least it is visible.